- What is the cost to obtain a Cuba Tourist Card?

 - Can I extend my stay beyond the limit?

-The Tourist Card can be extended for an extra 30 days while you are in Cuba (90 for Canadian citizens).
-The maximum stay is 2 months, except for Canadian passport holders that can stay for 6 months.
+The Tourist Card can be extended for an extra 90 days while you are in Cuba.
+The maximum stay is therefore 180 days for all nationalities.

 - What type of visa do I need if I travel from the US to Cuba via a third country?